netlify-templates/victor-hugo/site/content/publications/trial-costs.md

 ---
-title: Framework for estimating trial costs
+articlename2: Framework for estimating trial costs
-articlename: >-
+title: >-
   Using Clinical Trial Data to Estimate the Costs of Behavioral Interventions for Potential Adopters: A Guide for Trialists
 date: '2020-11-01'
 summary: >-